Flutura00/Bee-project/README.md

 My data analysis shows that the bees are correlated in their movement patterns.
 I look at the mean during 1 minute 90th percentile of speed of movement, and find that its correlated in time more than in an equivalent dataset in which time is shuffled.

 In the first directory, I find zig-zag patterns in trajectories, which which were not known before, that are caused by the preprocessing of the data.
-In the second directory, I remove those data from the main analysis and calculate the correlation of different parameters.
+In the second directory, I remove from the main analysis those data that are negatively affected by the preprocessing and calculate the correlation of different parameters.

 More information can be found on the directories.